ekrich/sbt-scripting/README.md

 ##### Using sbt 1.0.0

 The last example is using **sbt** 1.0 which has been recently released as of August 10th, 2017.
 Because there is a [small bug]() in the shell handling in Unix we need to download Paul Phillips' [sbt-extras](https://github.com/paulp/sbt-extras) launcher.
-I have changed the download call slightly to rename `sbt` to `xsbt` so that there isn't a name collision.
+I have changed the download call slightly to rename `sbt` to `xsbt` so that there isn't a name collision with your current **sbt** launcher.
 If you are on Windows you can skip the "install" and go ahead and try and run the script.
 There may not be a problem using the command shell on Windows.
 For Unix systems, run the following command.

 ```
 curl -Ls https://git.io/sbt > ~/bin/xsbt && chmod 0755 ~/bin/xsbt